dsumeet14/dsumeet14/README.md

 ---

-> I build backend systems that run in production — handling real traffic, real transactions, and real failures.
-> Currently engineering the backend platform at **Parkomate Solutions**, powering valet and parking operations across multiple live sites.
+I build backend systems that run in production — handling real traffic, real transactions, and real failures.
+Currently engineering the backend platform at **Parkomate Solutions**, powering valet and parking operations across multiple live sites.
+I self-host my own infrastructure on a personal NAS, and I'm always looking to go deeper into distributed systems and database internals.

 ---